HOW TO FIX POOR IN-STORE PROMOTIONAL EXECUTION

 Promotions play a significant part in driving category volumes and profitability for retailers.
-Promotions help drive volume, steal market share and are key in encouraging shopper behavior with respect to trial and switching.
+When done right, promotion execution can help drive volume, steal market share and are key in encouraging shopper behavior with respect to trial and switching.

 The UK has the highest proportion of volume sales bought on promotion in Europe at 51.5%, but this is not as high as New Zealand at 55.8%.
 Australia and the USA are also heavily trade promoted with 40.6% and 34.9% respectively, their levels are higher than any European country except the UK.*